-In a state with more than 600 ghost towns and mining camps, the very FIRST gold discovery in Nevada was made near modern day Dayton.
+Nevada is home to more than 600 ghost towns and mining camps, the very first gold discovery in Nevada was made near modern day Dayton.
 While resting on his route to the California gold fields, Abner Blackburn discovered gold in the area using only a hunting knife and frying pan to prospect.
-Though this indeed was Nevada’s first gold discovery, it wasn’t enough to persuade Blackburn to stay.
-Instead, Datyon supported the massive silver discovery happening just right up the road in Virginia City—the Comstock Lode—with a ton of stamp mills.
+Not long after, Dayton’s go-to status and geography secured its role in supporting the massive silver discovery happening just right up the road in Virginia City—the Comstock Lode—with a ton of stamp mills.

 Here, the stamp mills would crush rock, releasing the silver and other precious metals for use.
-Water is an important piece to the stamp milling process, and conveniently enough, the Carson River ran right through the area.
-At one point, there were a whopping 21 quartz mills that ran along the Carson River, and 1861 The Rock Point Mill—located within modern day park boundaries—was one of the earliest large mills in Nevada built to crush ore from the Comstock mines.
-The largest silver discovery in the world was what drew a massive population to the area, many of whom ended up living and working in Dayton, processing this rich silver discovery.
+Water is an important piece to the stamp milling process, and conveniently enough, the Carson River ran right past the area.
+At one point, there were a whopping 21 quartz mills that ran along the Carson River, and in 1861 the Rock Point Mill—located within modern day park boundaries—was one of the earliest large mills in Nevada built to crush ore from the Comstock mines.
+The largest silver discovery in the world drew a massive population to the area, many of whom ended up living and working in Dayton, processing this rich silver discovery.

-If it’s outdoor recreation you’re after, Dayton State Park is a great place to set up camp, fish from the Carson River, and enjoy a good barbeque with friends and family in the day use area.
-Paiute Indians, who used this section of the Carson River as a fishing camp before all the mining activity happened, once occupied the area.
-Be sure to snag your fishing permit before visiting—the river is raging and stocked with tons of fish.
+If it’s outdoor recreation you’re after, Dayton State Park is a great place to wander trails, fish the trout-packed Carson River, enjoy a good barbeque with friends and family in the day use area, or even camp out for the night at one of 10 RV-friendly sites.
+The Paiute People used this section of the Carson River as a fishing camp before all the mining activity happened.
+If you want to do the same, be sure to snag your NDOW fishing permit before visiting—the river is always flowing and stocked with tons of fish.

 Several hiking trails can be accessed throughout the park, as well as picnic areas near the cottonwood grove and near the Rock Point Mill Site.
-The park is equipped with 10 campsites that can accommodate 34’ RV rigs, with picnic tables and barbeques.
+This Dayton campground and park is equipped with picnic tables, barbeques, and 10 sites that can accommodate 34-foot RV rigs.

-From downtown Carson City, head east on U.S. Highway 50, or the Loneliest Road in America, and follow for about 10 miles.
-Dayton State Park headquarters are beyond Historic Downtown Dayton, and will be on the left (or south side).
-Check in at the Visitor’s Center to find out more about seasonal closures and special events happening in the park during your visit.
+A quick trip to the visitor’s center yields more details about seasonal closures and special events happening in the park during your visit.
 To see these fascinating historic ruins, head for the Gold Ranch Casino, which is directly across from the main entrance to Dayton State Park.